noahzeldin/dissertation/mt_music_analysis.md

 <!-- ``` -->

-Since 6c now follows 7a, must relevel (and check).
+Since 6c now follows 7a, must re-level (and check):

 ``` r
 gen_tib$piece_no <- gen_tib$piece_no %>%